QubesOS/qubes-doc/user/hardware/certified-hardware.md

 Among other things, this implies **proper DMAR ACPI table** construction.

 Most laptops use PS/2 connections internally for their input devices (i.e., keyboard and touchpad).
-On non-laptop devices, however, USB-connected keyboards and mice have become standard.
+On most desktops, however, USB-connected keyboards and mice have become standard.
 This presents a dilemma when the computer has only one USB controller.
 If that single USB controller is dedicated solely to the input devices, then no untrusted USB devices can be used.
 Conversely, if